~ ~ :: ~ ~

 About the artist

 Born in Slovakia, her family immigrated to Melbourne, Australia when she was young.
 Lucia’s creative side was always dominant and she completed a Bachelor of Fine Art at Monash University in 2001, where she practiced with mixed media.
 An avid nature lover and collector, she has always admired and collected Earth’s natural treasures, and has applied them into her artwork, blending found objects, antiquities, textiles, and ethically sourced animal remains into the rekindled artwork you see here.
-She is a mother of 2 boys, helps her husband run his tattoo business, and as an animal advocate and environmentalist she has been a long time financial supporter of worldwide animal charities such as World Animal Protection (formally WSPA) and local Australian charities such as Backyard Buddies and Mt Rothwell Conservation & Research Center.
+She is the mother of 2 boys and as an animal advocate and environmentalist she has been a long time financial supporter of worldwide animal charities such as World Animal Protection (formally WSPA) and local Australian charities such as Backyard Buddies and Mt Rothwell Conservation & Research Center.
 Her artistic influences include the Czech stop-motion animator Jan Švankmajer, bone artist Jessica Joslin and taxidermy artist Sarina Brewer.

 ~ ~ :: ~ ~